2009–10 Australian bushfire season: Context

 Many parts of Australia, particularly southeastern Australia, have been in drought for the last 10–15 years.
 This has increased the fuel load potential by drying out vegetation, and increases the potential occurrence of hot temperature and high wind combinations that precipitate extreme bushfire conditions.
 The drought has increased potential for extreme conditions throughout the last decade.

 Major fires in the Victorian Alps during the 2003 and 2006/07 seasons and areas north-east of Melbourne in 2009, burnt large areas of vegetation in these areas resulting in reduced fuel loads in large areas of Victoria.
-However, other regions have not experienced major bushfires for a decade or longer, notably in the Otways, Mount Macedon, Southwest coast and much of the Dandenongs, requiring increased awareness and preparedness preceding the 2009–10 season, including controlled burns, general community preparations and overall education and awareness of the general population.
+However, other regions have not experienced major bushfires for a decade or longer, notably in the Otway Ranges, Mount Macedon, Southwest coast and much of the Dandenong Ranges, requiring increased awareness and preparedness preceding the 2009–10 season, including controlled burns, general community preparations and overall education and awareness of the general population.

 Predictions and assessments

-Throughout mid-2009, the Victorian State Government has warned that the 2009–10 season has the potential to be "worse" than the 2008–09 season, however opponents suggest that this coming season has the same potential risk as several of the preceding seasons, but that increased awareness of the future bushfire season in general is a positive thing.
-A list of 52 towns in Victoria that are deemed to be most at risk was released by the Victorian State Government in August 2009.
+Throughout mid-2009, the Government of Victoria had warned that the 2009–10 season had the potential to be "worse" than the 2008–09 season, however opponents suggest that this coming season has the same potential risk as several of the preceding seasons, but that increased awareness of the future bushfire season in general is a positive thing.
+A list of 52 towns in Victoria that are deemed to be most at risk was released by the government in August 2009.
 This list is separate from the Royal Commission's interim report released around the same time.
 The nominated centers will take priority for developing "township protection plans".

 The Royal Commission into the Black Saturday bushfires of the preceding season released its interim report on 17 August 2009, including recommendations for the 2009–10 season and other future seasons.
 The recommendations included, better warning systems, increased public awareness and education preceding the season, and better chain of command within and between all relevant authorities, amongst much else.